Lido Key sunset, for a night that starts before the previews

 go down.

-Dine-in cinemas, the indie house, the IMAX.
+Dine-in cinemas, the indie house, and nearby IMAX options.
 Where to spend a rainy afternoon or escape the heat at 3pm in July.

 Where to see a movie in Sarasota